Browse all recipes →

 3. Prepare the liquid.

-Warm the water just enough to melt the butter.
-Stir to combine, then pour evenly over the rice.
+Warm the water slightly (just enough to melt butter if using).
+Add the butter or olive oil and stir to combine, then pour evenly over the rice.
 The rice should be fully wet but not floating.

 4. Add the peppers.